AspireOne/GemiTARS/README.md

-# GemiTARS: A replica of TARS from Intersellar
+# GemiTARS: A replica of TARS from Interstellar

-A replica of TARS from interstellar, featuring continuous conversations powered by Gemini Live API.
-Uses a distributed architecture with a compact Raspberry Pi Zero 2W "head" for local wake word detection and I/O, while a powerful server "brain" manages AI processing, state management, and other processing, enabling rich voice and vision interactions with function calling capabilities.
+A replica of TARS from Interstellar, featuring continuous conversations powered by Gemini Live API.
+Uses a distributed architecture with a compact Raspberry Pi Zero 2W "head" for local wake word detection and I/O, while a powerful server "brain" manages AI processing, state management, and other processing, enabling rich voice interactions with function calling capabilities.

 This file provides overview and high level goals/features and architecture of the project.

 `/server`: contains the server code.
 `/pi_software`: contains the code for the Raspberry Pi client.

-- To see the current state of the project: [`docs/todo.md`](docs/todo.md).
+- To see reamining tasks: [`docs/TODO.md`](docs/TODO.md).
 - External documentation is in [`docs/external/`](docs/external_docs/) (for gemini Live API, ElevenLabs TTS, OpenWakeWord etc.).
+- Technical description of the system architecture: [`docs/system_architecture.md`](docs/system_architecture.md).

-- The Raspberry Pi software is in [`pi_software/`](pi_software/).
+- The Raspberry Pi client software is in [`pi_software/`](pi_software/).
-- [`/tars_voice_clips`](/tars_voice_clips) contains most of tars' voice from the original movie with the voice isolated.
-Can
-  be used to train a model for voice cloning.
+- The server/processing hub software is in [`server/`](server/).

 ## Core Features Overview

+### Currently Implemented ✅

-- **Hotword Detection**: Listening for a wake word ("Hey, TARS!") using local detection on the Raspberry Pi.
+- **Hotword Detection**: Local, offline listening for wake words ("Hey, TARS!" and "TARS") using OpenWakeWord models on the Raspberry Pi.
+Includes configurable thresholds and cooldown mechanisms to prevent false triggers.

-- **Continuous Conversation**: After activation, the assistant actively listens for a set duration (connection to Gemini LIVE API is established), allowing for natural, back-and-forth conversation without re-triggering the hotword.
-When a timeout is reached, the assistant will return to passive hotword listening.
+- **Continuous Conversation**: After activation, the assistant maintains an active connection to the Gemini Live API for a configurable duration (default 30 seconds), allowing natural back-and-forth conversation without re-triggering the hotword.
+The timeout resets with each user interaction.

-- **Direct Audio-to-LLM**: Audio is streamed directly to the Gemini Live API, skipping an intermediate transcription step to minimize latency and improve conversational flow.
+- **Direct Audio-to-LLM**: Raw audio from the Raspberry Pi microphone is streamed directly to the Gemini Live API via the server, bypassing local speech-to-text transcription to minimize latency and improve conversational flow.

-- **Multimodal Input**: (later feature) Capable of capturing and sending on-demand images to the LLM alongside voice commands for visual context.
-- **Custom Voice Output**: Generates a high-fidelity TARS-like voice using ElevenLabs' text-to-speech (TTS) streaming service.
+- **Custom TARS Voice Output**: High-fidelity text-to-speech using ElevenLabs' streaming API with a custom TARS-like voice profile.
+Audio is streamed in real-time chunks to minimize response latency.

-- **Distributed Architecture**: A compact, low-profile Raspberry Pi Zero 2W unit handles local wake word detection and sensor I/O, while a powerful server manages all the heavy lifting (AI processing, audio processing, logic...).
+- **Distributed Architecture**: A compact Raspberry Pi Zero 2W handles local wake word detection and audio I/O, while a powerful server manages AI processing, state management, and API integrations.
+Communication occurs over a persistent WebSocket connection.

+- **Robust State Management**: Both client and server implement comprehensive state machines to handle the conversation flow (passive listening → active conversation → processing → speaking → back to active).

+- **Real-time Audio Streaming**: Bidirectional audio streaming with proper synchronization - microphone audio flows from Pi → Server → Gemini, while TTS audio flows from ElevenLabs → Server → Pi.

+### Planned Features 🔮

+- **Multimodal Input**: Integration with the Raspberry Pi camera for visual context.
+Users will be able to say phrases like "look at this" or "what do you see?" to include images in their queries to the LLM.

-- **Function Calling:** The assistant will be able to process complex conversational sentences and execute functions (e.g., control smart home devices, perform internet searches...).
+- **Function Calling**: The assistant will process complex conversational requests and execute functions such as controlling smart home devices, performing web searches, or interacting with external APIs and services.

+- **Enhanced Error Recovery**: More sophisticated handling of network interruptions, including client-side audio buffering during connection issues and automatic retry mechanisms.

 ## Gemini Live API

 Extremely fast and low-latency LLM API that:

-- Takes in not only text text, but also images, audio, or combination of these.
+- Takes in not only text, but also images, audio, or combination of these.
 - Streams back responses in real-time.
 - Has a built-in VAD (voice activity detection) to automatically wait for a user's speech before responding etc.
 - Has a Live mode, where it itself manages the whole session - it takes in the user's talking (input audio) directly, and decides when and how to respond, whether to be interrupted etc. - no processing on the side of our server.